Town Plans

 What is the Regional Plan?

 The Regional Plan is very similar to the town plan in its required parts (though these are laid out in 24 VSA section 4348a), except the scope is regional.
-Unlike town plans, the Regional Plan must be consistent with the state planning goals in 24 VSA section 4302.
-For more about the Regional Plan, click here.
+Like town plans, the Regional Plan must be consistent with the state planning goals in 24 VSA section 4302.

 Act 250